 - Metal portion off of a purchased Christmas ornament

-- Tapestry needle and scissors
+- tapestry needle and scissors (my favorites)

 Resources and tutorials you may find helpful in following this pattern: Crochet Abbreviations, US to UK Crochet Conversion Chart.
-Find links to stitches on the “Tutorial” menu: Getting Started will show basic stitches used in many patterns and Crochet Stitch Dictionary shows our growing collection of crochet stitch tutorials.
+Find links to stitches on the “Tutorial” menu: Getting Started will show basic crochet stitches such as the single crochet stitches, double crochet, slip stitch, and chain stitch used in this free crochet pattern as well as other basic stitches such as the hdc, single crochet, and treble crochet stitch.
+You might also find the tutorial on how to crochet post stitches helpful.
+The Crochet Stitch Dictionary shows our growing collection of crochet stitch tutorials.

-Crochet Christmas Ornament:
+Crochet Christmas Ornament

 Each Ornament uses 4 colors: Color A, B, C, D